 All four projects successfully passed the Crown Estates Habitats Regulations Assessments, meaning they have now being progressed to the development and design stage.
 A full design and consenting process, including comprehensive stakeholder and community engagement, has commenced for Five Estuaries Offshore Wind Farm.
 It is anticipated that it will take in the region of ten years to develop and construct the project, prior to it becoming operational.

 In summer 2021 a number of onshore and offshore surveys for the project commenced.
 Prior to offshore surveys commencing the Five Estuaries Commercial Fisheries Working Group met to provide a forum for the discussion of practical issues relating to fisheries including survey planning and phasing.
 Details relating to the schedule and area of the offshore surveys are being provided via notices to mariners.

 The Crown Estate concluded Habitats Assessment for UK extension projects – 2.85 GW of new capacity, across 7 projects, progress to the award of rights.

 Contracts being awarded to a number of consultants in preparation for the consenting phase which will involve detailed surveys to inform the Environmental Impact Assessment and Habitat Regulations Assessment.

 The detailed onshore and offshore design process for the project progresses.
-This phase of activity includes formal and informal consultation with stakeholders and local communities.

 Agreement for Lease signed with The Crown Estate.